Similarity-based Label Inference Attack against Training and Inference of Split Learning: Introduction

 \section{Introduction}

-Artificial intelligence (AI) has opened up new opportunities in various areas of speech recognition~\cite{Hinton12, Alam20}, computer vision\cite{Krizhevsky17, Nie18, Alam20}, and manufacturing~\cite{wang2018deep, essien2020deep}.
+Artificial intelligence (AI) has opened up new opportunities in various areas of speech recognition~\cite{Hinton12, Alam20}, computer vision~\cite{Krizhevsky17, Nie18}, and manufacturing~\cite{wang2018deep, essien2020deep}.
 According to Statista~\cite{statista}, the overall income of the worldwide AI market is expected to reach 126 billion dollars by 2025.
-AI models (especially, deep neural networks~\cite{lecun15}) can learn from the past experiences (trained using via volumes of data) for intelligent decisions.
-Typically, the AI service providers would collect and process large amounts of data at the cloud.
+Typically, AI services are data-hungry.
+The training of valuable AI models needs to collect and process large amounts of data.
 However, serious concerns are rising about the privacy and security of the collected training data.
-Privacy regulations, such as EU's General Data Protection Regulation (GDPR)~\cite{Voigt17}, California Consumer Privacy Act (CCPA)~\cite{de2018guide}, and HIPAA~\cite{mercuri04, David12}, would restrict the collection and direct use of data.
-To this end, distributed machine learning has emerged from training AI models collaboratively at the clients by exchanging the intermediate learning results without revealing the raw data.
-The data are kept locally at the clients to relieve the burden of privacy protection for the service providers.
+Privacy regulations, such as EU's General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), and HIPAA, restrict the collection and direct use of data.
+To this end, \textit{privacy-preserving distributed machine learning}~\cite{mcmahan2017communication, vepakomma18} has emerged to train AI models collaboratively at clients without revealing and transmitting the raw data.
+The data and labels are kept locally at the clients to relieve the burden of privacy protection for the service providers.